mariadb-corporation/mdbci/docs/src/general_configuration/boxes.md

 * `default_memory_size` - node RAM size
 * `default_cpu_count` - node number of processors
 * `default_machine_type` - node machine type
-* `supported_instance_types` - list of machine types that can de run with this image
+* `supported_instance_types` - list of machine types that can be run with this image

 ## Provider-specific parameters: